The Twins Almanac for July

 Becker Hits for 13 Total Bases

-Batting second, center fielder Rich Becker went 4-for-6 with two home runs, a triple, and double in a 19-11 loss to Cleveland at home in the Dome on this date in 1996.
+On This Date in 1996: The day after Kirby Puckett announced his retirement, Twins center fielder Rich Becker went 4-for-6 with two home runs, a triple, and a double in a 19-11 loss to Cleveland at home in the Dome.
 Those 13 total bases are tied for second-most in Twins history.
-Kirby Puckett hit for 14 total bases in Milwaukee on August 30, 1987.

 July 14, 1991